dghubble/go-digits/examples/login/README.md

     cd $GOPATH/src/github.com/dghubble/go-digits/examples/login
     go get .

 Create a Digits application to obtain your consumer key/secret.
+Paste in your **Consumer Key** for `YOUR_DIGITS_CONSUMER_KEY` in `app.go` and `home.html`.

-Currently this must be done by creating a dummy iOS or Android app via the Fabric [iOS Mac App](https://fabric.io/downloads/xcode) or [Android Studio Plugin](https://fabric.io/downloads).
-Once you've obtained a Digits consumer key, paste it in for `YOUR_DIGITS_CONSUMER_KEY` in `app.go` and `home.html`.
+Note: Currently a Digits application must be created by making a dummy iOS or Android app via the Fabric [iOS Mac App](https://fabric.io/downloads/xcode) or [Android Studio Plugin](https://fabric.io/downloads).

-Compile and run the app:
+Compile and run the app from the `examples/login` directory:

     go run app.go

-## Results
+### Web Login in Action

-Clicking the "Login with Digits" button should launch the phone number login flow.
+1. Clicking the "Login with Digits" button launches the phone number login popup.

 ![Phone Number Login](http://storage.googleapis.com/dghubble/digits-phone-number.png)

-After the user enters a phone number and enters the SMS confirmation number, the Javascript snippet POST's the OAuth Echo data to the tiny Go server.
+2. User enters a phone number and received SMS confirmation number.
+The Javascript snippet recevies OAuth Echo headers and POSTs them to the Go server.

-If the echo data validates correctly, a Digits `Account` is provided to the successHandler, which issues a cookie session and redirects to a page that is only visible to logged in users.
+3. If valid, the Digits `Account` is provided to the `SuccessHandler`.
+A cookie session is issued so the user is considered logged in.